-The One World Clinic owns exclusive genomic test technology and tailor-made stem cell therapy, where we plan to treat patients in Korea, Kazakhstan and parts of central Asia as well.
+Cellgenemedix owns exclusive genomic test technology and tailor-made stem cell therapy, where we treat patients in Korea, Kazakhstan and plan to do so in Mexico as well.

 Commercialization of cell bank and cell therapy

 We see more and more people store their cells in cell banks when they are healthy or when their children are born and use the cells when they need (i.e. when they are sick, need to prevent disease, or need in order to improve quality of life).
 The purpose of cell banking is to provide stem cells and immune cells for the prevention of diseases which are predicted to come and also for the treatment of diseases which are found at time of our testing.
 Human cells, tissues, and cellular and tissue-based products (HCT/Ps) consist of human cells or tissues intended for implantation, transplantation, infusion or transfer into a human recipient.
 The Food and Drug Administration regulates a cellular therapy product solely as an HCT/P (i.e. “361 product”) if it meets all the following criteria in 21 CFR 1271.10(a)

 Two types of cells, stem cells and immune cells, protect us from the environmental and genetic diseases; cancers and infections.

 - Stem cells ((autologous or allogenic, from donor or newborn baby’s umbilical cord/placenta/amniotic fluid, etc) are the mother of all of human cells and functions to regenerate our body.